 It also includes a foam pop shield to minimize wind noise and other vocal/speech sounds.
 The Kevlar-reinforced cable is strong and sturdy, ensuring that you never stretch or snap your microphone under normal usage conditions.

-Connecting Directly to the Action Camera
+IMPORTANT: A Required Accessory For Connecting Directly to Your Action Camera

-Best Budget MotoVlogging Microphone
+Best Budget MotoVlogging Microphones

 Now if you don’t want to spend too much on your first MotoVlogging microphone, we do have some options that are still great for use while saving you some money.